BMI-Lab-IITH/.github/profile/README.md

 - **☕ Active Research:** Our lab operates 24/7, ensuring continuous research progress.
 - **🤝 Collaborations:** We have collaborated with over 10 different National and International Institutions.
 - **:electron: Computational Capacity:** Our lab has over 12 terabytes of computational capacity.
-- **🔌 Lab Equipment:** We have more than 200 pieces of electrical and non-electrical lab equipment.
+- **🔌 Lab Equipment:** We have more than 200 lab equipments and devices for our research

 ## Principal Investigator